What are J2K files and how to open them

-Did your computer fail to open a J2K file?
-We explain what they are used for and recommend software that we know can open or otherwise handle your .J2K files.
+Are you having problems opening a J2K file or just wondering what they contain?
+We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 What is a J2K file?

 The .j2k file extension is a raster bitmap image file type that is used by Joint Photographic Experts Group (JPEG) 2000 files.
 The JPEG 2000 format uses wavelet-based image compression instead of the DCT (Discrete- Cosine- Transform) compression and stores metadata.

-JPEG 2000 files are saved with a .j2k extension but typically, they can also be in either JP2 or JPX extension.
+JPEG 2000 files are saved with a .j2k extension but typically, they can also use either a JP2 or JPX extension.
 For Windows, JPEG 2000 files can be open using the most popular image viewers and editors like the ones pioneered by Adobe and Corel.
 Though they are still not as common as standard JPG files, J2K files can support 16-bit color, alpha transparency, and lossless compression.

 How to open J2K files

-Programs that open these files
+Programs that open JPEG 2000 Image files

 These apps are known to open certain types of J2K files.
 Remember, different programs may use J2K files for different purposes, so you may need to try out a few of them to be able to open your specific file.